A robust and adaptive MPC formulation for Gaussian process models: Problem setup preliminaries

 The system should satisfy the (joint-in-time) probabilistic state and input constraints

 where~$p\in(0,1)$ is chosen by the user and~$\Z$ is a compact set described by~$r$ inequalities:

+The proposed design will utilize probabilistic GP bounds and hence all results in this paper will hold jointly with this probability $1-p$, unless specified otherwise.
 We denote by~$\Z_x$ the projection of~$\Z$ on its~$x$-components and assume $h_j$ to be continuously differentiable.
 The control goal is to stabilize a steady-state~$(\xref(g),\uref(g))$, which may depend on the unknown function~$g$ and is assumed to lie in the interior of the constraints, i.e.,